 “The buns are chewy and sticky.
 Given they are far bigger than bite-sized, they need to be laboriously chewed before swallowing.
 Anyone who can’t chew properly — like children or the elderly — will be likely to find them hard to eat.
 If not chewed but simply swallowed, the sticky mochi gets stuck in the throat — and can lead to suffocation,” according to the BBC.
 Elderly people are believed to account for almost 80 percent of suffocation victims every year.

 In 2015, almost 128 people were hospitalized in Japan after eating mochi.
 Nine of them ended up dying.
-The country’s National Police Agency together with the Fire and Disaster Management Agency recently launched a promotional blitz to educate people about the dangers linked to eating mochi.
-Despite the risks, people continue eating mochi during the New Year due to the long-standing tradition.
+The country’s National Police Agency together with the Fire and Disaster Management Agency recently launched a promotional blitz to educate people about the dangers linked to eating this.
+Despite the risks, people continue eating this treat during the New Year due to the long-standing tradition.

-Authorities have asked citizens to cut mochi into small pieces and chew them vigorously before ingesting so as to avoid the risk of suffocation.
+Authorities have asked citizens to cut mochi into small pieces and chew them vigorously before ingesting them to avoid the risk of suffocation.
 If people take big pieces, swallowing can be difficult.
-Officials have warned not to eat mochi alone.
-Families tend to keep a vacuum cleaner close by when someone is eating mochi.
+Officials have warned people not to eat it alone.
+Families tend to keep a vacuum cleaner close by when someone is eating the sweet.
 If they find that the person is choking, the machine is used to suck out the morsel from the throat.
 In case a vacuum cleaner is not available, a vigorous slap on the back can also push out the mochi stuck in the throat.

 Preparation and use

 Even though mochi is a popular food, it is also used as an ingredient in various dishes.
 A popular one includes small balls of ice cream wrapped inside mochi.
-Japanese soups like zoni, chikara udon, and oshiruko use mochi as an ingredient.
-Traditional sweets like mochigashi and wagashi are made with mochi.
+Japanese soups like zoni, chikara udon, and oshiruko use it as an ingredient.
+Traditional sweets like mochigashi and wagashi are made with it.
 Daifuku is a dish prepared with mochi stuffed with a sweet mixture.